standard-fish/creative-racket-2022/README.md

-## Racket Creative Graphics Competition 2022
+## Creative Racket competition 2022

+*This is a community organised event*

 Entries need to be created with Racket or Racket language.
 * pictures